vieira-a/react-weather-br/README.md

 ## About

 API weather forecast to brazilian capitals.
+This project is based on this [Front-end Challege](https://github.com/1STi/desafio-frontend/).
 ## How it works

  The app queries address https://api.hgbrasil.com/weather using the city's code param.